openedx/openedx-aspects/docs/concepts/authentication_permissions.rst

 Superset Authentication
 -----------------------

 Superset authentication is performed against the LMS using SSO.
-In this process the LMS provides an JWT token that's later used to perform API calls to find out the user's roles and permissions.
+In this process, the LMS provides a JWT token that's later used to perform API calls to find out the user's roles and permissions.

 Superset Permissions
 -----------------------